ImagingDataCommons/highdicom/docs/seg.rst

 `pixel_array` with *F* source frames of height *H* and width *W*, with *S* segments, is then (*F* x *H* x *W* *S*).
-The segmentation mask for the segment with ``segment_number=i`` should be found at ``pixel_array[:, :, :, i - 1]`` (the offset is because segments are numbered starting at 1 but numpy array indexing starts at 0).
+The segmentation mask for the segment with ``segment_number=i`` should be found at ``pixel_array[:, :, :, i - 1]`` (the offset of -1 is because segments are numbered starting at 1 but numpy array indexing starts at 0).

 Note that when multiple segments are used, the first dimension (*F*) must